Slovakia’s PM Fico undergoes new operation amid hopes for his recovery

 Robert Fico remains in serious condition, officials say, after being shot in attack that sent shockwaves across Europe.

-Slovakia’s Prime Minister Robert Fico has undergone another operation that has increased hopes for his recovery, the country’s deputy prime minister said, but Fico remains in serious condition.
+Slovakia’s Prime Minister Robert Fico underwent another operation that has increased hopes for his recovery but remains in serious condition, the country’s deputy prime minister has said.

 The 59-year-old was shot on Wednesday while speaking to members of the public after a meeting in the central town of Handlova, in an attack that sent shockwaves across Europe and around the world.